 If you have your organization require reviewers to sign proofs electronically, which requires logging into Workfront Proof, users can share proofs only with registered users.
 This is available on Enterprise and Unlimited edition plans.
 For more information, see "Understanding Electronic Signatures in Workfront Proof."

 You can set a deadline for a new proof or a new proof version when you are creating the proof.
 You do this in the Workflow section of the New Proof page.
 If you use Automated Workflow, you can set a different deadline for each stage of your review.
 For more information, see "Setting Deadlines for a Proof."

 You can also set or update a deadline for an existing proof using the Proof Details page.
 For more information, see Managing Proof Details in Workfront Proof.

 Reviewers often request changes in their comments on a proof and would like to see a new version of the proof.
 You can create new versions of a proof.
 Workfront remembers the proof's settings from the previous version.
 You can still edit these settings if you need to do something like adding or removing reviewers for the proof.

 You must share each version with the specific reviewers who need to view it.
 For example, if you share only version 3 with a reviewer, that person can't see versions 1 and 2.
 Supervisors and Administrators in your account oversee all projects in the account, so they can see and edit all versions of the proof.

-For more information, see "Creating Proof Versions."
+For more information, see "Creating a New Version of a Proof ."

 When your recipients receive the email notification about a file you are sharing, they can download the file by clicking the link in the notification.